cornerman/py3status-wiki/Home.md

 ![i3bar with py3status](http://ultrabug.fr/github/i3bar.png)

 * I am using a color-enabled i3status with the standard `py3status` transformations, the colors are meaningful enough to spare the ": yes/no" of the _run-watch_ modules, also the clock ticks for every second without calling i3status
-* I injected the result of a personal Py3status class printing the number of open tickets on our local GLPI system
+* I injected the result of a Py3status class printing the number of open tickets on our local GLPI system.
+You can find this module's code in the **examples/glpi.py** file

 ## Add you own stuff
 See the [write your own modules](https://github.com/ultrabug/py3status/wiki/Write-your-own-modules) wiki page for more information.